juju4/ansible-jenkins/README.md

 ### Operating systems

-Tested with vagrant on Ubuntu 14.04, Kitchen test with trusty and centos7
+Tested on Ubuntu 14.04, 16.04 and Centos7.
+Support of 18.04 is pending Java10 support (See below)

 ## Example Playbook